 X.9 Canvas-pro has a construction like our famous Xpert jacket.
 When new, a bit stiffer than 2.0 when measured with the ISSF Stiffness Measuring Device (SMD).
 Suitable both for shooters shooting non-ISSF rules disciplines and for active shooters who prefer canvas and are familiar with the breaking-in period.

-Our products were strongly represented at the London 2012 Olympics, where 40% of the Medals in the rifle sports were achieved while wearing our KT brand jackets and pants.
+Our products were strongly represented at the Rio 2016 Olympics, where 4 out of 5 possible Gold Medals in the rifle shooting were won while wearing our KT brand jackets and pants.

 Most of our jackets and pants are tailor-made, according to the customer’s own measurements and our tailors train the dealers to take measurements.
 We also offer a fit warranty for all out MTM (Made to measure) products.

 We continuously do work towards product development to guarantee that we offer the best products for our customers.
 All new products from gloves to boots and jackets are tested together with our team of experienced top shooters, including Olympic Gold Medallist Barbara Engleder, GER, Olympic Silver Medallist Sergey Kaminsky, RUS, Michel Janker, GER, Jennifer and Seonaid McIntosh and Ken Parr, GBR, Andrea Arsovic SRB and several others.

 The main material in our products is cotton; others include polypropylene, polyester, PVC and leather.
 All the materials are tested and quality checked regularly.
 Our fabric- and leather distributors follow the certified ISO-quality and environmental management system.

 Companies working in the textile and clothing industry are required to do their share in reducing the environmental impact of waste and support sustainable development.
 The goal is a rational use of resources, prevent and combat waste, inconvenience and danger to health and the environment.